gormes/WPI-Ewaste/README.md

 There are two views of our data available.
 The excel files contains in the \'Exceldatabase\' folder are copies of the tables from our database and views with the most useful associations we found.
 The \'SQLdatabase\' folder has a zip file containing an export of the database, .csv files for each of our tables as a backup, and a small SQL tutorial for those who are unfamiliar.

 ### Excel Files
-Inside the \'Exceldatabase\' folder contains the \'ewastecoding.xlsx\' The first five tabs are copies of the 5 tables in our database.
+Inside the \'ExcelData\' folder contains the \'ewastecoding.xlsx\' The first five tabs are copies of the 5 tables in our database.
 For a more thorough description of each, review the Relation Schema section below.
 On the following tabs, associations and graphs of relevant articles over time, density maps of the locations found and more.

 ### MySQL Database
 This database relates each article, by article id, to its citation, year of publication, E-waste hub locations mentioned, and the topics addressed.
 This information is split between 5 relations described below.
 Additionally, there are views which show relationships we found were the most relevant.